 Phone: (352) 265-8830

-Kate is a research coordinator and science editor with extensive experience working with ESL writers.
-She carries out the manuscript and publication process for the basic research and physics faculty, edits and assists with grants, and is a department administrator for tenure and promotion.
+Kate is a research development manager and science editor with extensive experience working with ESL writers.
+She is the communications coordinator for the COMPPARE Consortium, carries out the manuscript and publication process for the basic research and physics faculty, writes and edits grants and protocols, and is a department administrator for tenure and promotion.

 Certified Clinical Research Coordinator

 John is an ACRP-certified research coordinator.
 He oversees the day-to-day tasks for all federally funded, PI-initiated, industry-sponsored, and in-house clinical trials.

 Andrew maintains the IRB regulatory documents for the Radiation Oncology research studies.

 Amy provides support to the research office.
 She is the main point of contact for the retrieval of paper charts.